Comparison of national standards of Chinese

-The Chinese language enjoys the status as official language in Mainland China, Hong Kong, Macau, Singapore and Taiwan, Penghu, Kinmen and Matsu.
-It is also widely used in Malaysia.
+The Chinese language enjoys the status as official language in mainland China, Hong Kong, Macau, Singapore and Taiwan.
+It is recognized as a minority language in Malaysia.
 However, the language shows a high degree of regional variation among these territories.

 Linguistic differences

-In many cases, those in China, Hong Kong, Macau, Malaysia, Singapore and Taiwan use different words for the same meaning.
+In many cases, those in China, Hong Kong, Macau, Malaysia, Singapore, and Taiwan use different words for the same meaning.

 This section seeks to illustrate the differences in vocabulary by a limited selected examples.
 Note that language used in Hong Kong is almost identical to that of Macau, and that Malaysian vocabulary is identical to Singaporean vocabulary.